HungryTurtleCode/htc_website/_posts/2016-05-22-9-angular-factories.md

 ---
 ## Mocking An API Request With Angular Factories

-<span style="font-weight: 400;">We have already covered how to build a basic factory when we built the quizMetrics factory in a <a href="https://hungryturtlecode.com/code-projects/angular-quiz-app/8-dependency-injection/" target="_blank">previous part</a>.
+We have already covered how to build a basic factory when we built the quizMetrics factory in a [previous part](https://hungryturtlecode.com/code-projects/angular-quiz-app/8-dependency-injection/){: target="_blank"}<!--_-->.
 In this part, we will build another factory; this time to mock data coming from an API.
-Let&#8217;s continue using Angular factories to further separate concerns.</span><!--more-->
+Let&#8217;s continue using Angular factories to further separate concerns.

 Earlier, we mentioned that we won’t be using an actual API in this application but will instead copy and paste the JSON into the scripts.
 This is what we did for the list data in the list controller.